ghost2238/engine-ex/README.md

  2. Open the .sln file.
  3. "Build" -> "Build Solution"

-## Current status
+## Status
 Very alpha.
-Most likely it will crash if you try to use it without knowing exactly what you are doing since there's a lot of assumptions in the hooking code right now.
+Most likely it will crash if you try to use it without knowing exactly what you are doing since there are many assumptions in the hooking code.

 Compared to other hooking libraries, it's very limited.